 Any internet facing network ranges presents an attacker with opportunity to gain access, however those exposing services such as websites, mail servers, customer portals, remote access, and related services are key.
 An attacker needs just one vulnerable service to gain an initial entry point, therefore subjecting the full ranges to penetration testing is prudent.
 Organizations with a smaller footprint externally typically include all assets in the scope of review.
 For organizations with substantial environments, duplication and redundancy, or other considerations, sampling is a common approach to explore all the various types of systems while minimizing the cost and effort needed to comprehensively identify exploitable vulnerabilities.

-External Penetration Testing Methods and Tools
+External Network Penetration Testing Methodology and Tools

 When HALOCK undertakes external pen testing, we attempt to exploit vulnerabilities identified on networks, systems and services to gain access to sensitive information using any appropriate means at our disposal.
 We perform testing under controlled conditions to minimize the risk of disruption.
 The goal is to provide comprehensive details regarding the security weaknesses present in your environment.